-- 6.1 The SENDCO is responsible for the operational management of the specified and agreed resourcing for special needs provision within the school, including the provision for children with statements of special educational needs. - The headteacher informs the governing body of how the funding allocated to support special educational needs has been employed. - 6.3 The headteacher and the SENDCO meet annually to agree on how to use funds directly related to statements/EHC Plans.
+- 6.1 The Sendco is responsible for the operational management of the specified and agreed resourcing for special needs provision within the school, including the provision for children with EHCPs. - 6.2 The Headteacher informs the governing body of how the funding allocated to support special educational needs has been employed.

+6.3 The Headteacher and the Sendco meet annually to agree on how to use funds directly related to EHC Plans.